 Tribal Sub Plan (TSP): The strategy of the Tribal Sub- Plan (TSP) for the Scheduled Tribes (STs) was introduced in the Fifth Plan (1974-79) for channelizing to STs their due share of plan benefits and outlays.
 TSP envisages to channelize the flow of outlays and benefits from all the sectors of development in the Annual Plans of States/UTs and Central Ministries at least in proportion to their population both in physical and financial terms.
 All Central ministries and state governments have to earmark funds for TSP at least in proportion to the population percentage of the tribals in the country and the states respectively.
-The Tribal Sub-Plan strategy has been adopted in the State to ensure adequate flow of fund from various departments to bridge the development gaps of the tribals who are historically disadvantaged due to their locations and access to development of STs and protection of tribals against exploitation.
+The Tribal Sub-Plan strategy has been adopted in the State to ensure adequate flow of fund from various departments to bridge the development gaps of the tribals who are historically disadvantaged due to their locations and access to development services.
+The purpose of the Tribal Sub-Plans is to ensure socio-economic development of STs and protection of tribals against exploitation.
 The Planning Commission has issued guidelines for the States to earmark funds for TSP to be placed under a separate Budget Head Code 796 from total State Plan outlay.
 As per guidelines issued by the Planning Commission, the Tribal Sub Plan funds are to be non divertible and non-lapsable.
 The guidelines also provide that the Tribal Welfare Departments will be nodal Departments for the formulation and implementation of the Tribal Sub Plan in the States.